renanstn/godot-lab/README.md

 This project contains a series of experiments, scripts and studies I've made in Godot through all this years.

-Every demo scene implements an unique and isolated mechanic you can use as example or as base for your studies in this amazing engine.
+Every [DemoScene](https://github.com/renanstn/godot-mechanics/tree/master/Mechanics%20Lab/DemoScenes) implements one feature or mechanic I've made.
+You can use it as an example or as a base for your studies in this amazing engine.

 Enjoy! 👾